In this article you’ll learn:

 Now that we’ve covered the why, let’s get into the how of completing your lean canvas.

-Lean Canvas Examples for Completing Each Section
+Lean Canvas Examples For Each Category

 Define the specific type of customer you are targeting with your product or service.